VoxleOne/SpinStep/docs/03_basics.md

             nodes.append((x, y, z))
     return nodes

-This gives you a structured grid of nodes on a spherical shell.
-You could then connect neighbors based on proximity or indexing.
+This gives us a structured grid of nodes on a spherical shell.
+We could then connect neighbors based on proximity or indexing.

-🔁 Step 3: Use Quaternions to Traverse Between Directions
+#### Step 3: Use Quaternions to Traverse Between Directions

 To move from one direction to another: